cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 trajectory is now playing out for GPUs: a growing ecosystem of mechanisms attempts to share accelerators either temporally, spatially, or both.

 This post focuses on NVIDIA hardware and terminology.
-The default mechanism is time slicing: the device switches application contexts roughly every few hundred microseconds, and if one app goes idle, the next runs immediately.
-Time slicing is simple and often fair---each context gets a proportional share---but it neither supports spatial stacking nor accounts for diverse requirements.
+The default sharing mechanism is time slicing: the device switches application contexts roughly every few hundred microseconds, and if one app idles, the next runs immediately.
+Time slicing is simple and fair---each context gets a proportional share---but it neither supports spatial stacking nor accounts for diverse requirements.
 Prior work (e.g., TGS, REEF) adds priority to temper "fairness" with service goals, but cannot overcome the limits of coarse temporal multiplexing alone.